 Best Position for Indoor Orchids

 If you place your orchid right by a south-facing or west-facing window, beware of the intense afternoon light.
-Covering your window with sheer curtains to filter the light to an appropriate intensity.
+Cover your window with sheer curtains to filter the light to an appropriate intensity.

 Orchids like Phalaenopsis orchids prefer less intense light.
 Suitable locations for these orchids include a few feet away from a south-facing or west-facing window.
 The interior of a bright room can work as well.